WIKI.Saadat_Ali_Khan_I

 Early life

-The Safavid dynasty began declining in the mid-seventeenth century.
+The Safavid dynasty began declining at the end of seventeenth century.
 Sultan Husayn (the last Safavid monarch) alienated his court's nobility, and Khan's family was reduced to poverty.[6]
-To try his luck in India, Khan's father and elder brother migrated to Bengal in late 1707 during the reign of Mughal emperor Bahadur Shah I. From there they went to Bihar, settled in Patna and were granted an allowance by Murshid Quli Khan.[7]
+To try his luck in India, Khan's father and elder brother migrated to Bengal in late 1707 during the reign of Mughal Emperor Bahadur Shah I. From there they went to Bihar, settled in Patna and were granted an allowance by Murshid Quli Khan, the first Nawab of Bengal.[7]
 At this time, Khan lived in Nishapur.
 According to historian Kamaluddin Haider, his wife ridiculed him for being a hanger-on in her father's house.
 Stung, Khan migrated to India in search of job.
 According to historian Ghulam Ali, he arrived in Patna in 1708 or 1709.
 Khan's father died before his arrival, and was buried "some distance away from his new home".[8]
 In 1709, the brothers started for Delhi in search of employment.[9]

 Khan was employed by an amil (village head), and lived in poverty during his first year in Delhi.
 In July 1710, he and his brother were employed by Sarbuland Khan.
 Sarbuland Khan, a fellow Persian and sayyid, was the faujdar (garrison commander) of Kara-Manikpur in Prayagraj and made Khan his mir manzil (camp superintendent).[9]
 After the defeat and death of Azim-ush-Shan (Sarbuland Khan's employer), Jahandar Shah ascended the Mughal throne and transferred Sarbuland Khan to Ahmedabad; Khan accompanied him in November 1712.[10]
 By the end of the year, the relationship between Khan and Sarbuland Khan had deteriorated.
 Heavy rain and high winds tore down Khan's tents; Sarbuland Khan had to spend the night in a bullock cart, and criticised Khan for putting the tents up in a poor place.
 Khan disagreed, and Sarbuland Khan accused him of behaving like a haft hazari (master of seven thousand troops).
 Khan replied that that was an "auspicious prophecy" of his career; after moving to Delhi and becoming a haft hazari, he would rejoin Sarbuland Khan's service.[11]